bocchino/AppleCore/README.txt

 To run AppleCore programs, you will also need an Apple II emulator and/or a way to transfer files to an actual Apple II.
-If you are running Mac OS X, then I recommend Virtual II, available here:
+If you are running Mac OS X, then I recommend Virtual ][, available here:

      http://www.virtualii.com/

-In addition to providing an amazingly full-featured Apple II emulation (including sounds that mimic the real thing), Virtual II supports file transfer from a real Apple II to a Mac and vice versa.
+In addition to providing an amazingly full-featured Apple II emulation (including sounds that mimic the real thing), Virtual ][ supports file transfer from a real Apple II to a Mac and vice versa.
 Other emulators may be available for Windows and Linux machines, but I haven't used them (after all, this is APPLECore!).